A Holistic Nurse’s Guide to Creating a Healing Space at Home

 I have had to learn this slowly.
 To notice when I am holding tension, and to soften before I enter the room.

 People who are ill are often in a heightened state.
-Their world has shifted and they are trying to find their footing again.
+Their world has deeply shaken and they are trying to find their footing again.

 More than anything, they need a place that feels stable.
-A place where they do not have to hold everything together.
+A place where they no longer need or have to hold everything together.

 There is research that speaks to co-regulation, the way one calm nervous system can support another.
 I have seen this again and again.